NethServer/docs/administrator-manual/en/content_filter.rst

 Web content filter
 ==================

-The :index:`content filter` analyzes all web traffic and blocks dangerous sites or sites containing virus.
+The :index:`content filter` analyzes all web traffic and blocks selected websites or sites containing viruses.
+Forbidden sites are selected from a list of categories, which in turn must be downloaded from external sources and stored on the system.

 The system allows to create an infinite number of profiles.
 A profile is composed by three parts: